Compiled Basic Game Guide

 ATTACKING

-If you’re attacking with a Squad, each figure on your chosen Army Card can attack one at a time, in any order.
+If you’re attacking with a Squad, each figure shown on your chosen Army Card can attack, one at a time, in any order you choose.
 Each figure can attack only once per turn.
 Different figures may attack the same opposing figure or different opposing figures.

-1. Announce which one of your figures is the Attacker and which figure it’s attacking.
-The attacked figure becomes the Defender.
+1. Announce which one of your figures is the Attacker and which figure it is targeting.
+The target figure becomes the Defender.

-1. Check the Attack number on your Attacker’s Army Card, and then roll that number of attack dice.
-After you roll, your opponent rolls the number of defense dice on his Defender’s Army Card.
+1. Check the Attack Value on your attacker’s Army Card, and then roll that number of attack dice.
+After you roll, your opponent rolls a number of defense dice equal to the Defense Value on the defender’s Army Card.

-Height Advantage: If the base of one figure is higher than the base of the other figure (no matter what their actual size), the higher figure rolls one extra die.
+Height Advantage: If the base of one figure is on a higher level than the base of the other figure (no matter what their actual size), the higher figure rolls one extra die.

-1. For every skull you roll for your Attacker, your opponent must roll at least one shield for his Defender to block it.
-IMPORTANT: For attack rolls, the Attacker counts only skulls.
-For defense rolls, the Defender counts only shields.
+1. For every skull you roll (as attacker) your opponent (defender) must roll a shield to block it.
+IMPORTANT: For attack rolls, the attacker counts only skulls.
+For defense rolls, the defender counts only shields.

 After you attack with every figure that can attack, your turn is over.